papivot/kickstart-pks-on-aws/README.md

 ## Stage 2
 ### Setting up the plumbing and installing OpsMan

 Download the `paving-pks` git repo.
-Contact the author, if you do not have access to the repo.
+Contact the author if you do not have access to the repo.
 ```console
 git clone https://github.com/pivotal/paving-pks.git
 cd aws/examples/open-network